 VTA's contribution towards retiree health benefits for Non-ATU retirees is limited to the Kaiser rate for active single employees.
 VTA also reimburses Medicare Part B premiums for retirees eligible for Medicare.
 Non-ATU employees who retire on or after January 1, 2006, must contribute \$25 toward the employee only monthly premium.
-As of June 30, 2008, 315 retirees met the eligibility requirements for the Non-ATU Program.
+As of June 30, 2010 and 2009, respectively, 332 and 310 retirees met the eligibility requirements for the Non-ATU Program.